abbiewade/abbiewade.github.io/smartalarmclock.md

 If you are anything like me you hate waking up in the mornings and your alarm clock is your worst nightmare.
 The dreaded _"beep! beep! beep!"_ in the morning is enough to drive anyone insane.
 But how does it all work?
 Is there a way we can make it smarter to maximise the amount of sleep you can get every morning?

 This tutorial aims to answer all your questions about how a smart alarm clock works and what you can do to maximise your sleeping time.
 To accomplish this, in this tutorial we are going to build a smart alarm clock from the ground up!
 We are going to start with simple electronic components and first build a _dumb_ alarm clock.
-Once we complete this challenge, we are then going to take what we originally built and connect it to the internet to make it _smart_.
+Once we complete this challenge, we are then going to take what we originally built and connect it to the Internet to make it _smart_.

 Smart Alarm clocks have a lot more functionality that a normal alarm clock would never be able to match.
 For example, what if you never had to set an alarm again?
 Instead, your clock automatically looked at your calendar and chose the best possible time to wake you up!
 What if your clock could account for road closures and traffic and still get you up in time for work?
 While only some of these solutions will be introduced in this tutorial, you will come to see that all are possible with a bit of programming.